Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 📍 Location: Rue Lakanal, 31000 Toulouse

-📸 Photo tip: The “palm tree” ceiling is best captured standing directly under it—don’t forget to look up!
+📸 Photo Tip: The palm-shaped ceiling is best captured when you stand directly beneath it.
+Don’t forget to look up!

 La Cathédrale Saint-Étienne, A Beautiful Architectural Oddity

-Among the most remarkable places to visit in Toulouse, the Cathédrale Saint-Étienne deserves a stop for being one of the city’s most intriguing—and least known—buildings.
-While it doesn’t have the fame of the Basilique Saint-Sernin, this is Toulouse’s official cathedral and a true architectural puzzle.
+Among the most remarkable places to see in Toulouse, the Cathédrale Saint-Étienne deserves a stop for being one of the city’s most unusual — and least-known — buildings.
+Although it doesn’t have the fame of the Basilica of Saint-Sernin, this is Toulouse’s official cathedral and a true architectural puzzle.

 Front view of the Cathédrale Saint-Étienne, a unique combination of styles that makes what to do in Toulouse special.